 But there was no plan.
 Just a simple ‘nip down to the shed and get back up to sort tea’ type of plan.
 And just to get the dog doing as much with me as possible, I’ll let him run down without the lead (Gus, a patterdale terrier if that gives anyone an idea of the story about to unfold).
 Got to the shed in time to be greeted by the entire herd at the nearest gate.
 They had seen me coming and they were bawling.
 Not soft, gentle moos.
 They were making their presence know and demanding action.
-As to what, I could guess.
+As … Continue reading When a plan comes together.

 Maybe it would have been better if I had just done the original saying and just grinned and beared it.
 But back at the start of the year, one of my goals was to make my own gin (by infusion with a neutral spirit I hasten to add before I have HMRC tapping at my door wondering why I don’t have the proper license; I’m not bootlegging it before anyone asks).
 The moon may shine but this is no moonshine.
 It’s just a chance to experiment with what is used to make gin, to see what flavours come through, what … Continue reading Just gin and share it.